-The average credit score among U.S. consumers has reached an all-time high of 704, according to a new report from FICO.
+The average FICO score among U.S. consumers has reached an all-time high of 704, according to a new FICO report

 The new average is four points higher than the mean score of 700 that consumers attained in April 2017, when FICO last calculated a U.S. average.
 Experts say a credit score of 700 or higher is sufficient to qualify for most credit cards and secure favorable interest rates on mortgages and other loans.

 Ethan Dornhelm, vice president of scores and predictive analytics at FICO, wrote in a Sept.
 24 blog post that consumers’ growing awareness and education regarding credit could be a driver of the overall score improvement.
 He noted a February 2018 study by FICO and Sallie Mae that revealed people who frequently check their scores tend to have higher scores and make better financial choices.